ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_2/submission/README.md

 # Task 2 - VSDSquadron Mini Board Bring-Up, GPIO & UART Validation

 ### Overview
 This task focuses on bringing up the VSDSquadron Mini RISC-V development board and validating basic hardware–software interaction.
 The firmware demonstrates successful board boot, UART communication, and GPIO control using a structured and beginner-friendly firmware design.
+This separation ensures clear abstraction between application logic and hardware drivers, following standard embedded firmware architecture principles.

 The implementation follows a layered approach, where GPIO functionality is abstracted into separate source files, similar to real-world embedded firmware practices.
 - `main.c` contains the main application logic.